‹ View all blog articles

 Author:

 When someone makes a post on Facebook that includes a link to your website, you may have noticed that Facebook will replace the URL with a thumbnail image, a title, and a description.
 These are called Open Graph Objects and they appear on several social media, not just Facebook.
 It's even been shown that open graph objects have a big affect on click-through-rates and conversions.
-So, let's explain how to change how your website link appears when it is shared on social media.

-A unique open graph object can be set for each page of your website.
-Let's start with your homepage.
 Check how your website thumbnail appears when it is linked to on social media by entering your homepage URL into Facebook's Sharing Debugger tool.
 Alternatively, you can simply send a link to your website to anyone on Facebook Messenger.
-Don't like what you see?
-Ask your web developer to follow the instructions below to change your website's open graph objects:

 1. Choose the image you would like to appear as your website thumbnail and upload it to you website server.
 This image should be 1200x627 pixels and no more than 5MB.